Does a Non-Disclosure Agreement (NDA) make employers immune from a sexual harassment lawsuit?

 The use of NDAs became a widely-discussed matter in the Weinstein scandal, as this a potential obstacle not only Hollywood actresses, but also employees in other industries might encounter.

 If you’re employed in Los Angeles or anywhere else in California and you signed some agreements prior to your first assignment, you probably signed an NDA as well.

 But are NDAs bad?
 Not necessarily.
 An NDA is basically an agreement or provision that restricts someone from disclosing certain things.
 It’s a vow of secrecy that employees make before starting to work for an employer.

 While the use of NDAs is understandable considering that most of their aspects are highly legitimate, as they involve trade secrets, if the agreement prohibits the employee from saying anything disparaging about the employer, it may be a reason to be concerned.

 This means a serial offender, harasser, predator, and abuser could, in theory, get away with his wrongdoing, as employees that sign NDAs are legally prohibited from reporting the wrongdoing and therefore choose to remain silent.

-So does it mean an NDA can protect an employer from a sexual harassment or sexual assault lawsuit?
+So does it mean an NDA can protect an employer from sexual harassment or sexual assault lawsuits?
 Not really.

 Each particular case is unique and requires an experienced sexual harassment attorney to have a look at it.
 If the alleged wrongdoing took place in Los Angeles, it’s recommended to have a Los Angeles attorney advising you to make sure your employer will not have grounds to retaliate against your potential liability in an NDA.